SignificantNose/AudioSnapServer/readme.md

 > WARNING: the API key is visible in logs, as every HTTP request is logged.
 The API key goes in a GET request, as the AcoustID service requires.
 This cannot be avoided because of the fact that all requests to AcoustID are GET requests.
 Please consider this fact and take additional precautions against the machine being compromised, so that the logs are not visible to third-parties.
 Also, read the note below considering the application secrets.

-> Note: in real-life scenarios the API key should not be stored as an environment variable, in case no other measures were taken (e.x., encryption of the variable value).
+> Note: in real-life scenarios the API key should not be stored as an environment variable, in case no other measures were taken (e.g., encryption of the variable value).
 Alternatives to application secrets can be found in [this MSDN article][MSDN ASP.NET secrets].

 The application also requires to have a connection string parameter installed in order to be able to communicate with a MySql database.
 The database integration is mandatory.
 More on this issue can be found in the [notes](#considering-mandatory-database-integration).